tylerlaprade/basedmypy/README.md

 ## Features

-Have you ever tried to use Pythons type system and thought to yourself "This doesn't seem based"?
+Have you ever tried to use Python's type system and thought to yourself "This doesn't seem based"?

 Well fret no longer as basedmypy has got you covered!

+You can find a comprehensive list in [the docs](https://kotlinisland.github.io/basedmypy/based_features.html).

 ### Baseline